 The body produces three different types of estrogen (estradiol, estriol, and estrone).
 Estrogen therapies will include one or more kinds of estrogen to provide hormonal balancing.
 Besides estrogen creams, there are also vaginal creams, vaginal rings, and estrogen vaginal tablets.
 All contain forms of estrogen combined with other natural ingredients like shea butter, coconut oil, and aloe vera.
 Low daily dosages of 25 mg have little to no side effects.
 Directly apply a small amount on your skin and rub it firmly.

-Estrogen creams are an effective treatment for many kinds of health concerns from menopausal symptoms to low energy and sex drive.
+Estrogen creams or Biest creams are an effective treatment for many kinds of health concerns from menopausal symptoms to low energy and sex drive.
 Research shows that estrogen supplementation does not increase breast cancer risk or cause hormonal imbalances.
 It’s safe to use.

 If you enjoyed this article it would mean a lot to us if you would share it... :)